Directors & Staff

 J Rawls serves as Visiting Instructor of Hip Hop & Music Business at Tiffin University, where he teaches music industry courses, coaches hip hop performers, teaches turntablism and beatmaking, and presents regular workshops on music industry topics.
 Known for his work with Black Star, a hip hop group comprised of Mos Def and Talib Kweli, Rawls contributed production on “Brown Skin Lady” and “Yo, Yeah,” which placed him on the map among independent hip hop producers.
 The album Mos Def & Talib Kweli Are Black Star did was acclaimed as one of the best albums of 1998 and was a major force in the late-1990s underground hip hop explosion.
 Rawls has also worked with Dose One, Beastie Boyz, Slum Village, El Da Sensei, Count Bass D, Grand Agent, 9th Wonder, J-Live, Us3, and Moka Only.
 Rawls has released three solo albums, and contributed to or produced dozens of others, having worked with J-Live, Aloe Blacc, Eric Robertson, Dudley Perkins, and many others.
 He is one-half of the duo The Lone Catalysts, with emcee J. Sands, having released four albums together.
 Fusing jazz and hip hop, his 2006 work with The Liquid Crystal Project led to national acclaim for his collaboration with B-Jazz, Shaun Scott, B Chapman and Selah and their tribute to the legendary producer J Dilla.
 His Columbus-based production company and record label continues to make an impact in the national hip hop scene, and he is in high demand as a DJ for top clubs and private functions around the country.
 Rawls holds a bachelor’s degree in business from the University of Cincinnati, a master’s degree in education from Ashland University, and is pursuing a doctorate in higher education administration from Ohio University.
 Contact: JRawls@tiffin.edu

-Teresa (Terry) Collins, Ph.D, Assistant Professor of Education, serves as coordinator of Tiffin University's Master of Education program, and teaches honors music courses.
+Teresa (Terry) Collins, Ph.D, Professor of English, teaches honors music courses.
 She holds a PhD in Music Education from New York University, a Master of Music and Bachelor of Music degree from Georgia State University, and a bachelor's degree from The University of Findlay.
 For twenty-five years prior to joining the TU faculty in 2005, Dr. Collins served as a U.S. Army bandsman at installations throughout the United States, Europe, and Asia.
 She also has the distinction of being the first woman to integrate the Military Band Program.
 For the past several years she has worked as a classroom teacher in both music K-12, English 6-12, and as an adjunct lecturer at the University of Maryland, Central Texas College, Tabernacle Baptist Bible College & Seminary, and Old Dominion University.
 Contact: CollinsT@tiffin.edu

-Danielle Bush, Graduate Assistant, serves as equipment and facilities manager for the Music Department, supervising activities in the TU Recording Studio and providing technical support for TU's touring ensembles and the department as a whole.
-Danielle (AKA 'Boogie') is an alum of the TU Music Department, serving for three years with the a cappella group Higher Ground, one-year with the touring ensembles Up in the Air and Sound & Silence, and four years with the University Choir and Gospel Choir.
-A native of Detroit, she received a bachelor's degree with dual majors in Marketing and Sports & Recreation Management, and she is currently pursuing an MBA degree.
-Contact: BushDG@tiffin.edu.
+Katie Kufel, Graduate Assistant, serves as equipment and facilities manager for the Music Department, supervising activities in the TU Recording Studio and providing technical support for TU's touring ensembles and the department as a whole.
+Katie is an alum of the TU Music Department, serving for three years with the a cappella group Higher Ground, one-year with the touring ensemble Up in the Air, and four years with the University Choir.
+A native of North Olmsted OH, she received a bachelor's degree in Forensic Science, and she is currently pursuing an MBA degree.
+Contact: KufelKA@tiffin.edu.

 155 Miami St.